uhuohuy/GazPNE2/README.md

 datasets [e,f] can be obtained from https://revealproject.eu/geoparse-benchmark-open-dataset/.

 datasets [g,h] can be obtained by contacting the [author](https://www.researchgate.net/publication/342550989_Knowledge-based_rules_for_the_extraction_of_complex_fine-grained_locative_references_from_tweets) of the data.
+## Citing
+If you do make use of GazPNE2 or any of its components please cite the following publication:

+> X. Hu et al., "GazPNE2: A general place name extractor for microblogs fusing gazetteers and pretrained transformer models," in IEEE Internet of Things Journal, doi: 10.1109/JIOT.2022.3150967.

 ## Contact
 If you have any questions, feel free to contact Xuke Hu via xuke.hu@dlr.de